solify-dev/cctp-crosschain-transfer-v2/USER_MANUAL.md

 - First-time transfers between chains
 - When you want a seamless end-to-end experience
-- When you have access wallets on both source and destination chains
+- When you have access to wallets on both source and destination chains

 ### 2. Mint Only Method